lab-sigma/learning-to-rationalize/readme.md

-# Simulation program for the experiments of STOC 2022 submission
+# Simulation program for the task of learning to rationalize
 ### *Multi-Agent  Learning for  Iterative Dominance Elimination: Formal Barriers and New Algorithms*

 ![DIR(20,40) animation](DIR(20,40).gif)